Warrants

 Exercise priceBelow market priceAbove market price at issuance

-PurposePrevent dilutionSweeten other offerings
+PurposePrevent dilutionSweeten bond or preferred stock offerings

 Effect on sharesNew shares issuedNew shares issued